canorve/CluSex/README.md

 ## What is pysex?

 Pysex is a script written in python to combine two Sextractor catalogs.
-Pysex runs
-Sextractor twice with two different configurations.
+Pysex runs Sextractor twice with two different configurations.

-In this way, this combination allows to extract and estimate the size of all possible sources in an image.
+In this way, this combination allows to extract and estimate the size of almost all possible sources in an image.

 ## Installation

 Copy or clone this code.
 This code is written for python 3.

-The libraries need to be installed are:
+The python libraries need to be installed are:
 - numpy
 - sys
 - os